I was just looking at “The Discipline of Teams” by Katzenbach and Smith. These are the same gentlemen who wrote “The Wisdom of Teams.”

 Chapter 5 of their book is titled “Applying the Team Discipline: Number & Skill.”
 The subhead is “A small number — ideally less than 10…”

-They then give 6 long reasons why large groups are not teams (or, at least, don’t have the discipline of a winning team, as they [and I] see it).
-I will summarize:
+They give six long reasons why large groups are not teams (or, at least, don’t have the discipline of a winning team, as they [and I] see it).

 - Large groups cannot easily or frequently meet together.

 - Large groups are biased toward efficient meetings.
 (Why is this a bad thing?!?!
 Well, efficiency is not creative, for one.)